Anti-ballistic missile: American plans for Central European site

 During 1993, a symposium was held by western European nations to discuss potential future ballistic missile defence programs.
 In the end, the council recommended deployment of early warning and surveillance systems as well as regionally controlled defence systems.

-During spring 2006 reports about negotiations between the United States and Poland as well as the Czech Republic were published.
+During spring 2006 reports about negotiations between the United States, Poland, and the Czech Republic were published.

 The plans propose the installation of a latest generation ABM system with a radar site in the Czech Republic and the launch site in Poland.
 The system was announced to be aimed against ICBMs from Iran and North Korea.
 This caused harsh comments by Russian President Vladimir Putin at the Organization for Security and Co-operation in Europe (OSCE) security conference during spring 2007 in Munich.
 Other European ministers commented that any change of strategic weapons should be negotiated on NATO level and not 'unilaterally' [sic, actually bilaterally] between the U.S. and other states (although most strategic arms reduction treaties were between the Soviet Union and U.S., not NATO).
 The German foreign minister Frank-Walter Steinmeier, a Social Democrat, expressed severe concerns about the way in which the U.S. had conveyed its plans to its European partners and criticised the U.S. administration for not having consulted Russia prior to announcing its endeavours to deploy a new missile defence system in Central Europe.
 According to a July 2007 survey, a majority of Poles were opposed to hosting a component of the system in Poland.

 By 28 July 2016 Missile Defense Agency planning and agreements had clarified enough to give more details about the Aegis Ashore sites in Romania (2014) and Poland (2018).